 Step 9: Tinted Moisturizer

-To follow up the bronzing primer, Xue applies a soft blur foundation to give her skin a flawless look.
+To follow up on the bronzing primer, Xue applies a soft blur foundation to give her skin a flawless look.
 "I'm currently into Benefit's new foundation, which blurs out my pores and hides my blackheads when I apply a light layer in my T-zone area," she says.

 Step 10: Lip Balm

 Lastly, to give parched lips a boost, Xue finishes up with a hydrating lip balm before deplaning.
 "My lips tend to look colorless when they're dry, which is why I'm never without my trusty Dior Lip Glow in general, but especially when I'm traveling," she says.
 "My go-to shade is coral, which gives a peachy-pink tint to my lips, while also hydrating them."